 Something needs to change if we’re going to put a stop to all these tales of bad leadership.
 Even though it is well researched that employee engagement improves productivity (and more), often this takes second place to the financial metrics that are used within organisations.

-Too often it is assumed that leaders are doing the right thing by their teams.
+Too often we assume that leaders are doing the right thing by their teams.
 360 feedback was a mechanism that has become popular, but its effectiveness suffers from the potential for lower-ranked employees to be fearful of providing honest feedback.

 We should record metrics for the leadership intangibles